Understanding Form 1099-K

 Non-U.S. residents must provide Form W-8BEN to be exempt from tax reporting.
 Dwolla’s terms of service do not permit non-U.S. residents to hold a Dwolla account, and as a result we will suspend your account upon receipt of this confirmation.

-If Dwolla is required to report a Form 1099-K for your Dwolla account and we do not receive a correct and complete Form W-9, Dwolla will suspend your Dwolla account.
+If Dwolla is required to report a Form 1099-K for your Dwolla account and we do not receive correct and complete Form W-9 information, Dwolla will suspend your Dwolla account.
 You will no longer be able to send or receive payments through the Dwolla client identified in your Notice of IRS Tax Form Eligibility email.

 Retrieving a Form 1099-K from Dwolla